tarwn/lessthandot-hugo/blogs/content/posts/2014-11-27-beware-the-defaults-in-windowing-functions-the-movie.md

 </ul>

 <p style="text-align: justify;">
   Or even better, specify ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW or another framing option.
-Just not the default 🙂<br /> The one thing missing in the video &#8211; and I must confess I didn&#8217;t highlight it enough in my blog post &#8211; is the massive performance difference between ROWS and RANGE.
-I&#8217;m re-reading the excellent book by Itzik Ben-Gan about the <a href="http://www.amazon.com/Microsoft-High-Performance-Functions-Developer-Reference/dp/0735658366/ref=sr_1_1?ie=UTF8&qid=1417091814&sr=8-1&keywords=windowing+functions">T-SQL windowing functions</a> and there Itzik explains why this is the case.
+Just not the default 🙂<br /> The one thing missing in the video &#8211; and I must confess I didn't highlight it enough in my blog post &#8211; is the massive performance difference between ROWS and RANGE.
+I'm re-reading the excellent book by Itzik Ben-Gan about the <a href="http://www.amazon.com/Microsoft-High-Performance-Functions-Developer-Reference/dp/0735658366/ref=sr_1_1?ie=UTF8&qid=1417091814&sr=8-1&keywords=windowing+functions">T-SQL windowing functions</a> and there Itzik explains why this is the case.
 In a nutshell:
 </p>

 <p style="text-align: justify;">
   When using the ROWS window frame extent, the window spool operator can use an optimized in-memory work table which speeds things up tremendously.
 However, when using RANGE the typical on-disk work table has to be used, which is of course much slower.
-In theory, RANGE is equal to ROWS when the ordering values are unique within the partition, but the optimizer doesn&#8217;t check for uniqueness so RANGE will always default to the on-disk work table.
+In theory, RANGE is equal to ROWS when the ordering values are unique within the partition, but the optimizer doesn't check for uniqueness so RANGE will always default to the on-disk work table.
 </p>

 <p style="text-align: justify;">